tsbressan/LithoPy/README.md

 # EVALUATION OF MACHINE LEARNING METHODS FOR LITHOLOGY CLASSIFICATION USING GEOPHYSICAL DATA
-Supplementary material and computer codes related to article 1
+Supplementary material and computer code related to article 1